 V. Adopt a comprehensive social media strategy

 Nonprofits are typically run by a small staff with many responsibilities.
 It can be difficult for them to keep up with the demands of the organization and execute a proper social media strategy.
-That is why it’s beneficial for nonprofits to partner with a marketing agency that can handle social media marketing for them.
+That is why it’s beneficial for nonprofits to partner with a marketing agency that can handle social media marketing for them and they are nonprofit digital marketing experts.

 A comprehensive social media strategy that includes building an audience, sharing impact, creating content and encouraging action is a full-time job.
 That is why nonprofits should partner with businesses like Black Digital, a full-service marketing agency.
 We can design and execute your entire social media strategy to help your nonprofit increase awareness and donations via social media.